DarraghMurray/CS4084_Project/design.md

                               If no item was selected or the default it reloads the MainFeed.

                    Below this section is the Fragment Container which stores a fragment over about 80% of the screen.
+This is where all fragments are used so the majority of the users activity occurs here.
 Beneath this there are four buttons.
 These allow the user to at any point move to different fragments to get to the main feed, create a post, update their profile or send a message.

                    The Main Activity also has the basic infrastructure/functions for locating a user and keeping this location up to date.
 Unfortunately we didn't have